Isaia26633/SpotifyController/README.md

 **Note**: To play tracks, you must have a Spotify client (e.g., the desktop or mobile app) running and logged in on the same account, as the app uses **Spotify Connect** to control playback.

+**⚠ Important**: You must have **Spotify Premium** for playback to work, as free accounts do not support Spotify Connect control via third-party applications.
 ---

 ## Prerequisites